arc-seminars/arc/content/seminars/2025_3_7_ipretto.md

   - type: "slides"
     url: "https://drive.google.com/file/d/1uYzJxjUMcLJsEfxapGt0mRTfgmo8c68q/view?usp=drive_link"

+# recording link: the string of characters at the end of the YouTube URL
+# (if there is no recording, set this to null)
+recordingYouTubeShortcode: "Rak_uvoqXEk"

 ---

 The ringdown phase of a binary black hole merger encodes key information about the remnant’s properties through its quasinormal mode (QNM) spectrum.